 Board of Directors

 Phil Cogan currently Chairs the Communications Committee.
 Phil is a communications and crisis management practitioner with more than 35 years of experience serving organizations in the corporate, government and non-profit sectors.
-His specialties include program promotion, crisis response and damage mitigation, vulnerability audits, media relations, training, and emergency simulations.
 Cogan’s crisis management experience includes management positions in the U.S. military, the U.S. executive branch, county law enforcement, and the American Red Cross, all of which followed a dozen years as a broadcast journalist.
-Cogan was vice president of communications for the Export-Import Bank of the United States, the official export credit agency of the U.S. At the Federal Emergency Management Agency (FEMA), he was deputy director of Emergency Information and Public Affairs, and led or participated in the communications team response to more than 100 Presidentially-declared major disasters.
-In 2001 he directed federal media relations activities at Ground Zero following the attacks on the World Trade Center.
-He served eight years as a sworn, volunteer police officer in the Commonwealth of Virginia.
-He is a former board member of the American Red Cross in Seattle.
-He currently serves as a disaster response team leader in the Greater New York Region of the Red Cross while also providing communications support.
-A Navy public affairs officer, he retired at the rank of Commander.
-He earned a B.A. in speech and oral communications from UCLA, and a Master’s Degree in Communications.
-Cogan is married and the father of two.
-Phil currently Chairs the Communications Committee.
+He served as vice president of communications for the Export-Import Bank of the United States and held a senior position at the Federal Emergency Management Agency.
+He was part of more than 100 Presidentially-declared major disaster communications efforts and in 2001, he directed federal media relations activities at Ground Zero following the attacks on the World Trade Center.
+Phil is currently a disaster response team leader at the American Red Cross and retired as a Commander for Navy public affairs.
+He earned a B.A. in speech and oral communications at UCLA and an M.A. in communications & communications law from the University of Washington.